 Sarah Bob, piano, hailed as “sumptuous and eloquent” by the Boston Globe, is an active soloist and chamber musician noted for her charismatic performances, colorful playing and diverse programming.
-A strong advocate for new music and considered a “trailblazer when it comes to championing the works of modern composers and combining art media in the process…” (Northeast Performer), she is the founding director of the New Gallery Concert Series, devoted to commissioning and uniting new music and contemporary visual art with their creators.
+A strong advocate for new music and considered a “superstar” by National Sawdust, she is the founding director of the New Gallery Concert Series, devoted to commissioning and uniting new music and contemporary visual art with their creators.
 The goal, her strong suit, is to introduce music in a loving, inclusive, and intoxicating way.
 Her recent album, ...nobody move..., a selection of NGCS commissioned solo piano works from over the past twenty years, has quickly received international acclaim and is considered “a must listen” by the BBC Magazine.
-Inspired by current events, she is also the creator of The Nasty Cooperative, numerous pop-up dialogue-driven artistic events created to build community, help raise funds for organizations in need, and encourage others to do the same.
-Sarah is an original member of many ensembles including her piano/percussion group, Primary Duo, Radius Ensemble, and is currently Artist-in-Residence with The Music Mansion and visiting faculty at the Longy School of Music of Bard College. sarahbob.net
+Inspired by current events, she is also the creator of The Nasty Cooperative, numerous dialogue-driven artistic events created to build community and help raise funds for organizations in need.
+In addition to Radius Ensemble, Sarah is an original member of her piano/percussion group, Primary Duo, and is visiting faculty at the Longy School of Music of Bard College. sarahbob.net